FEDavid/Blog/_posts/2023-09-15-CW3/CW3.md

 - [] How would you go about establishing your own business?
 - [] What general advice would you give on this subject to those in your discipline area?

-> 20/09/2023 // David Mould // Working in the creative industries: is freelancing the road to success?
+'''20/09/2023 // David Mould // Working in the creative industries: is freelancing the road to success?'''